 The use, distribution, and possession of tobacco or alcohol in any form are unacceptable and shall not be permitted on school property or while under school supervision.
+Vaping is included in this policy.
 Students violating this policy will subject to:

 - First Offense: 3-day suspension from school (Out) or 1-day suspension and Tobacco Cessation Classes